trunk-io/neovim-trunk/README.md

 ## Notes

-Unlike for VSCode, the Trunk Check Neovim Plugin does not currentlyprovide any summary views for diagnostics.
+Unlike for VSCode, the Trunk Check Neovim Plugin does not currently provide any summary views for diagnostics.
 If you'd like, you can use a plugin like [Trouble](https://github.com/folke/trouble.nvim) to view aggregate code actions.